alexbepple/simplify-url/README.md

 shall we?

-If you do not want those monsters, e.g. as a service to the reader of your email or for your own sanity, this little tool for the Mac spares you from manually editing the URLs.
+If you do not want those monsters, e.g. as a service to the reader of your email or for your own sanity, this little tool spares you from manually editing the URLs.

 ## Installation

-* Clone or download.
+Clone or download.

-* Done.
+Personally I use [peru](https://github.com/buildinspace/peru) for repos from others, so that I can update them easily at once.

 ## Usage

-* Running `simplify.url.rb` simplifies the URL that is on the system clipboard.
-That's it.
+`simplify.url.rb` simplifies the URL that you pass to it as the first parameter and prints the simplified URL to stdout.

-I run it through a simple Alfred 2 workflow:
+I use invoke the script on a Mac through a simple Alfred 2 workflow:

 1. Hotkey ⌥⌘C passes the current OS X selection to the workflow.
-2. Bash runs `simplify.url.urb`.
+2. Zsh runs `simplify.url.rb`.

-The utility is destructive.
-If you have something on the clipboard that is not a URL, you probably will garble your clipboard.
-This does not bother me much right now.
-First, you run the utility yourself, so it's your responsibility.
-Second, if you are anxious about the contents of your clipboard, you probably should be using a clipboard manager anyway.
+3. Alfred puts the output of the script back on the clipboard.

 ## Development